 Concluding remarks

 The open data product introduced in this paper shares tables for home-to-work related data from the 2016 TTS.
-In addition, inter-centroid travel time tables are calculated, and the planning/municipality boundaries are included as a compliment.
+In addition, inter-centroid travel time tables are calculated and the associated planning/municipality boundaries are included.
 This open data product, {TTS2016R}, is freely available to explore in an R environment.
 One possible use of this data, as showcased in this paper, is the calibration of impedance functions which in turn can be used for accessibility analysis.

 In the spirit of novel and original research, we hope readers value the efforts made to detail the data in order to improve transparency in our work and encourage others to replicate and, hopefully, inspire research of their own.
 We see this product as providing open infrastructure for additional TTS or complimentary data sets to be amended by the authors or wider open-source community in the future.